TMC, CPI(M) demand Tripura civic polls be countermanded, claim voting process rigged | Politics

 ''I have never witnessed such mayhem during civic elections.
 Despite lodging several complaints with the SEC, no measure was taken to hold free and fair elections,'' Chowdhury told reporters.

-Another woman leader of the CPI(M), Phulon Bhattacharjee, said voters were threatened of consequences if found entering the polling booths.
+Another leader of the CPI(M), Phulon Bhattacharjee, said voters were threatened of consequences if found entering polling booths.

 ''In my long political career, I have never seen such anarchy.
 Voters are being openly threatened...'' she exclaimed.